 The importance of email subject lines

-I’m sure most of us are aware of what a subject line is, but just for the avoidance of doubt, it is the single line of text people see when they receive your email.
+A subject line is the single line of text people see when they receive your email.
 This one line of text can often determine whether an email is opened or sent straight to the trash – that’s if it even makes it past your subscriber’s spam filter – so it is important to make sure it’s optimised for your audience.

 Most email inboxes also display a preheader.
 This is the text that follows the subject line and gives a preview of the content of the email.
 These are a great way to further tempt a subscriber to open the email, by giving a glimpse of the value contained within it.
 The aim is to complement your subject line not to just repeat it.